NEW ZEALAND - The North Island 6 or 10 Days

-The North Island enjoys a warm, temperate climate and consist of the cosmopolitan city of Auckland.
+The North Island enjoys a warm, temperate climate and includes the cosmopolitan city of Auckland.
 It is also home to about three-quarters of New Zealand's population.

 image1.png

-• A free shuttle runs every 15 minutes between Auckland International and Domestic terminals.
+• A free shuttle runs every 15 minutes between Auckland International and Domestic terminals, which are 1 km apart.

 DAY 1